 The holidays are supposed to be about bringing families together, right.
 So why does your family feel splintered and like everyone is off doing their own thing?
-Perhaps you need some gift ideas that will actually encourage family members to spend time together.
+Perhaps you need some gift ideas that encourage family togetherness.

 Christmas at our house used to go a little something like this…